 The Junior Fellowship in Diplomacy program provides selected BSFS undergraduates an opportunity to pursue independent study projects that focus on recent and current diplomatic problems, issues and questions.
 Students are paired with an advisor to research a project of their choosing and participate in other activities during the fellowship.
 Students apply in the spring of their junior year to the fellowship which offers academic credit and a tuition stipend.

 The Mark Adamsson Prize is awarded each year to a member of the SFS junior class.
 It honors the memory of Mark Adamsson, an SFS student who passed away unexpectedly in 2015.
 The Prize of $5,000 supports a summer-long international project which may take the form of research or an equally rewarding and useful initiative to make the world a better place.
 Winners are expected to provide a brief report on their summer’s work by the end of September of their senior year, to be shared with the Dean’s office, past winners of the Prize, and friends and family of Mark Adamsson.
-The application process will be announced in September each year.
+Applications are due on Thursday, November 15th, 2018 at 11:59PM.

 The School of Foreign Service and the Mortara Center for International Studies sponsor the Mortara Undergraduate Research Fellows Program.
 As part of the University’s strong commitment to undergraduate research, a select group of SFS students partner with professors as research-assistants and potential co-authors on complex research projects throughout their undergraduate career.